ejball/ToggleResolution/docs/index.md

 # ToggleResolution

-Doubles or halves the primary screen resolution.
+A tool that doubles or halves the primary screen resolution (Windows only).

 ## Install